e5h5/ceros-ski-typescript/README.md

   - Introduced a `collide(skier)` behaviour method for obstacles, providing flexibility for obstacle interactions on a per-obstacle basis.
 - Centralised core animation logic into the Entity class, which enables easy introduction of animation for all game objects.

+#### Bonus items

+- Added the ability to reset the game once the player is dead (R key).
+- Added the ability to pause the game (P key).
+Other inputs are disabled when the game is paused.

 #### Misc

 - Fixed a pre-existing issue where scrollbars appeared and overlapped the play area.

+#### Known issues